36 Leverage Trading Tips to Protect Your Capital

 That is equal to jumping into a pool of sharks with a bleeding foot, and you don’t want to do that.

-However, you can avoid most of the easy mistakes and focus on the only thing that really matters with leveraged trading: staying solvent long enough to learn.
-What if I told you that most retail traders fall into the same traps when they start experimenting with leverage—and that many of those traps are avoidable if you understand the risks up front?
+However, most of the easy mistakes are avoidable.
+The only thing that really matters with leveraged trading is staying solvent long enough to learn.
+Most retail traders fall into the same traps when they start experimenting with leverage, and many of those traps are avoidable with the right knowledge up front.

-I’ve divided this guide into two parts.
+The guide is divided into two parts.
 The first part is for traders who are still in the early phase of using leverage and want to avoid the classic blow-up mistakes.

-In the second part, I share tips for traders who already have leverage experience and want to tighten their process, protect their capital, and use margin more deliberately.
-At the end of this guide, I have listed some commonly asked questions that will be helpful for any trader.
+The second part covers tips for traders who already have leverage experience and want to tighten their process, protect their capital, and use margin more deliberately.
+The FAQ section at the end addresses common questions that apply to traders at any level.

 In this guide: